gares/iris/docs/editor.md

 [read this file](https://gitlab.mpi-sws.org/iris/iris/-/blob/master/theories/bi/ascii.v).
 Note however that this will make your code harder to read and work on for Iris developers that are used to our default unicode notation---generally, our recommendation is to use the unicode syntax whenever possible.
+In particular, Unicode syntax is required for MRs to Iris itself and other Iris-managed repositories.

 ## General: Unicode Fonts